Pros & Cons of Being Famous + Be Prepared for Fame!

 People may hate you for a character you may have played or portrayed

-They may despise you for whatever reason.
-While many fans will love and adore you, some will hate you.
-Social media haters trolling you.
+While many fans will love and adore you, some will hate you, social media haters trolling you.
+They will despise you for whatever reason.

 Video: Beyonce talks candidly to Piers Morgan about her pros and cons of being famous

 You'll soon know who your genuine friends are at a price, because finding true love will get harder.
 Will they love you for who you are or your celebrity status?
 Family and associates will be jealous/envious of your wealth an/or success.